mnijh/mnijh.github.io/cv.md

 February 2015 -- Bachelor of Science in Physics
 : Location: University of Bern
 : Supervisor: Dr. Sigve Haug
-: Minor: Mathematics and Philosphy of Science
-: Thesis: ATLAS Discovery Potential of a Charged Higgs Boson Decay into $$\tilde{\chi}^0_2$$ , $$\tilde{\chi}^\pm_1$$ at 13 TeV at LHC
+: Minor-Subjects: Mathematics and Philosphy of Science : Thesis: ATLAS Discovery Potential of a Charged Higgs Boson Decay into $$\tilde{\chi}^0_2$$ , $$\tilde{\chi}^\pm_1$$ at 13 TeV at LHC

+## Further Experience
+Between January 2017 and July 2021
+: Administrator of the high performance computing cluster of the theoretical astrophyisics & planetary sciences group (HORUS)

+Between January 2016 and December 2020
+: Assistant at the Physics Institute of the University of Bern

 ## Languages
 + German (native)